praser/enriquece.me-backend/README.md

 ## Construído com:

+* [MongoDB](https://www.mongodb.com/) - For GIANT ideas
+* [Rails](http://rubyonrails.org/) - A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
+* [Redis](https://redis.io/) - Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 * [Ruby](https://www.ruby-lang.org/) - O melhor amigo do programador
-* [Rails](http://rubyonrails.org/) - A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
-* [MongoDB](https://www.mongodb.com/) - For GIANT ideas

 ## Contribuindo